TereshonokMaksim/3D_engine/README.md

     Applied rotation matrixes to transfer cube from 3D space to 2D surface.
     Used pygame.draw to visualize result 2D cube on window and for simple controls.

+#### 01.11.2025 - V0.2

+    Added coloring to sides and so, removed trasparency of the cube Optimised calculations by a little